security-summer-school/template-public/README.md

 ## Support

-In case you have questions or want to know more about a topic, use the the `Discussions` tab or join the [SSS Discord community](https://discord.gg/qx3RmNEVkB).
+In case you have questions or want to know more about a topic, use the `Discussions` tab or join the [SSS Discord community](https://discord.gg/qx3RmNEVkB).

 ## Sessions